(Last Updated On: October 31, 2017)

-The thing is that a shoe that tries to do too much usually fails to achieve anything.
+The thing is that a shoe that tries to do too much usually fails to achieve ideal performance in anything.

-That’s why I consider picking a shoe based on your goals in the gym essential to avoiding injuries and performing as well as possible.
+That’s why I consider picking a shoe based on your goals in the gym essential to avoiding injuries and performing optimally.

 A beginner weightlifting shoe shouldn’t be used for CrossFit, or vice versa.

 Additional factors to be aware of